BBGONE/jRIApp/README.md

 This feature allows to separate the CRUD and query methods for each entity into its own class.<br/>
 Databinding uses classic property change tracking pattern like it is done in Silverlight and there's a <i>BaseObject</i> class in the framework which supports change notification and events
 (<i>It is much more useful in practice than to have a central hub for events like EventAggregator, because it is difficult to distinguish which of the multiple objects triggered the event.
+There's also a problem that's it's impractical to add strongly type methods to subscribe to the events to the EventAggregator (because it is global and shared), and it is easier with the global class to  cause memory leaks.
 Although if you need an EventAggregator then just use a separate class inherited from the BaseObject</i>).
 The Events implemented to allow to provide a namespace when subscribing to them, which helps to unsubscribe from a bunch of them very easily - by just providing the namespace.
 They, also, can have the priority set for them when subscribing.